LSHTMPathogenSeqLab/Malaria-MOI/README.md

 ## Introduction

 This is a tool to estimate multiplicity of infection (MOI) from BAM and VCF inputs.
 This is particularly useful in the context of malaria.
-Compatible with python=3.11.
+Compatible with python=3.11, ensure MD tag is in BAM header.

 ## Installation